-If you are refreshing an area which has had mulch applied to it previously, there will also be some preparation to the ground required.
+If you are refreshing an area which has had mulch applied to it previously, there will also be some preparation for the ground required.

 Firstly, check the depth and condition of the existing mulch.
 This will help to establish how much new mulch you will need to buy.

-Check for fungus or mould on the old mulch, which can occur if the ground and mulch retains too much moisture.
+Check for fungus or mould on the old mulch, which can occur if the ground and mulch retain too much moisture.

 Some mulches can become matted instead of breaking down, if this isn’t addressed then any goodness from further mulch added on top will not be able to reach the soil and roots of plants below.
 If this appears to have happened, you do not need to remove the old mulch.
 Instead, simply use a rake or fork to break up (or fluff) the old mulch and turn into the soil.
 Ensure that the soil and the old mulch are loose.
 Now is also a good time to check for, and fully remove any weeds that have taken hold.